 Query and analysis results vary based on index configurations.
-You must configure indexes based on your business requirements.
-If you create both full-text indexes and field indexes, the configurations of the field indexes take precedence.
+If you create full-text indexes and field indexes, the field indexes take precedence.

 Full-text search